savonet/liquidsoap/doc/content/cookbook.md

 output.icecast(%vorbis, radio,mount="test",host="host")
 ```

-This script, when launched, will start a local server, here bound to ``0.0.0.0''.
+This script, when launched, will start a local server, here bound to "0.0.0.0".
 This means that it will listen on any IP address available on the machine for a connection coming from any IP address.
-The server will wait for any source stream on mount point ``/live'' to login.
+The server will wait for any source stream on mount point "/live" to login.
-Then if you start a source client and tell it to stream to your server, on port 8080, with password ``hackme'', the live source will become available and the radio will stream it immediately.
+Then if you start a source client and tell it to stream to your server, on port 8080, with password "hackme", the live source will become available and the radio will stream it immediately.

 Adding new commands
 -------------------